 Will prostate cancer treatment affect my bladder function be affected?

 Urinary incontinence or bladder leakage is a potential side effect of prostate cancer treatment.
-Thanks to the precision of newer treatment techniques such as robotic surgery and IMRT, the incidence of incontinence is lower than it was in the past, and most men do not experience incontinence after their initial recovery.
+Thanks to the precision of newer treatment techniques such as robotic surgery, IMRT, and SBRT, the incidence of incontinence is lower than it was in the past, and most men do not experience incontinence after their initial recovery.
 For men who do face incontinence, treatment options ranging from pelvic floor physical therapy to corrective surgery exist.

 Will my sex life be affected by prostate cancer treatment?

 Erectile dysfunction is a potential side effect of prostate cancer treatment.
 If your erection quality before treatment was good, you may regain your pre-treatment functionality.
 If your erection quality was poor prior to treatment, returning to your pre-treatment functionality is less likely and you may require treatment for ED.

 What is penile rehabilitation?